 Water from the Berg Water Project near Franschhoek will flow through Cape Town’s taps in 2007, 18 years after the project was first mooted.
 The project yield is an 18% increase in the yield of the Western Cape water system, with a gross storage capacity of 130-million cubic metres.
 In today’s terms, the project will cost between R1.4-billion and R1.5-billion.

 The Cabinet has approved the establishment of the National Water Resource Infrastructure Agency (NWRIA) by April 2008 to ensure long-term water security.
-The agency will take responsibility for developing and operating the major national dams and water transfer schemes that are currently managed by the Department of Water Affairs and Forestry.
+The agency will take responsibility for developing and operating the major national dams and water transfer schemes that are currently managed by the Department of Water and Sanitation.

 The agency will also integrate the Trans-Caledon Tunnel Authority (TCTA), the parastatal organisation responsible for funding the Lesotho Highlands Water Project.
 The TCTA has already been tasked to finance and implement projects such as the Berg Water Project in the Western Cape and a new R2-billion pipeline from Vaal Dam to assure supplies to Eskom and Sasol.